 Cadmona A. Hall, Ph.D.

-Core Faculty, M.A. in Marriage & Family Counseling Program
+Core Faculty, M.A. in Couple and Family Therapy Program

 I believe teaching is a privilege and a great responsibility; therefore, I bring passion and energy to courses I teach.
 I believe that all students have the ability to achieve.
 My hope is for students to finish each course having done self-exploration that leads to a new or deeper understanding of themselves and the world.
 I believe that marriage and family therapists have a responsibility to not only know their craft but also know themselves because they are the tool that is brought into the therapy room.